TRON-Bioinformatics/easyquant/README.md

 # easyquant

-*Quantification of reads at defined positions in custom input sequences.*
+*Quantification of reads at defined positions to varify custom input sequences.*

 Given a gene fusion or splicing junction of interest, this tool can quantify RNA-seq reads